Psychometry (paranormal): History

 The thermometer measures caloric (thermo temperature).
 The barometer measures the weight (baro, weight) of the atmosphere; the electrometer measures electric conditions; the psychometer measures the soul (psyche).
 In the case of Psychometry, however, the measuring assumes a new character, as the object measured and the measuring instrument are the same psychic element, and its measuring power is not limited to the psychic as it was developed in the first experiments, but has appeared by successive investigation to manifest a wider and wider area of power, until it became apparent that this psychic capacity was really the measure of all things in the Universe.

 Buchanan continued to promote psychometry throughout his life and his followers believed that it would revolutionize science in a comprehensive way as "the dawn of a new civilization".
 Buchanan's work on psychometry was continued by the geologist William Denton (1823–1883).
 In 1863, Denton published a book on the subject The Soul of Things.
 Their work was criticized by Joseph Jastrow as based on delusion and wishful thinking.

-Others, such as Stephen Pearl Andrews who promoted Psychometry along with his own new science of Universology, built upon Buchanan's ideas.
-As a lecturer Andrews asserted that such inquiries, as paraphrased by an 1878 New York Times article, "demonstrated that the sympathy between the mind and body is an exact science".
+Others, such as Stephen Pearl Andrews, who promoted Psychometry along with his own new science of Universology, built upon Buchanan's ideas.
+As a lecturer, Andrews asserted that such inquiries, as paraphrased by an 1878 New York Times article, "demonstrated that the sympathy between the mind and body is an exact science".

 In the later nineteenth century demonstrations of psychometry became a popular part of stage acts and séances, with participants providing a personal object for "reading" by a medium or psychic.
 It is also commonly offered at psychic fairs as a type of psychic reading.
-At New Age events psychometry has claimed to help visitors "meet the dearly departed" (a form of spiritualism).

 Scientific reception

-There is no scientific evidence that psychometry exists.
 Skeptics explain alleged successes of psychometry by cold reading and confirmation bias.

 Skeptic Robert Todd Carroll describes psychometry as a pseudoscience.

 The majority of police departments polled do not use psychics and do not consider them credible or useful on cases.
 Proponents of psychometry have argued that psychic detectives have been used by law enforcement agencies on specific cases.
-However, psychologist Leonard Zusne has noted that "enquiries with police officials... reveal that the involvement of psychics has not been very helpful, and that second-hand reports of it are often in gross error."
+However, psychologist Leonard Zusne has noted that "enquiries with police officials [...] reveal that the involvement of psychics has not been very helpful, and that second-hand reports of it are often in gross error."